cloudmesh-community/book/chapters/prg/python/cloudmesh/python-cloudmesh.md

 attribute value TBD for password and username which you may want to change.
 However, we also would like to support a mode that when the password is defined to be TBD that it is asked from the terminal.
 This way we do not necessarily have to store the password here.
-In future we will enhance this file to be encrypted and decrypted with a password protected ssh key.
+In the future, we will enhance this file to be encrypted and decrypted with a password-protected ssh key.

-The file is a yaml file as the typical configuration in python is not suitable to easily store hierarchical data.
-YAML is also more readable than json so it provides a really good way of defining the configuration data.
-Problematic with yaml readers however are that they typically do not preserver the read order.
-Your task will be to write a *short* yaml configuration reader that preserves the order.
+The file is a YAML file as the typical configuration in python is not suitable to easily store hierarchical data.
+YAML is also more readable than JSON so it provides a really good way of defining the configuration data.
+Problematic with YAML readers however is that they typically do not preserver the reading order.
+Your task will be to write a *short* YAML configuration reader that preserves the order.
 You are encouraged to reuse methods.
-What your are not supposed to do is to reimplement yaml.
+What you are not supposed to do is to reimplement YAML.

 There are some special properties of this file that we need to discuss.

 * clouds are listed in the clouds section

 * the credentials section to each cloud defines how to connect to the cloud with python libraries such as libcloud.
 Each cloud type will have different parameters.

 ## Storage

 As we need to store some of the data we must identify a suitable database for storing information about virtual machines and other information related to the clouds.
-Although shelve comes in mind, we found out that it is not compatible between python 2 and 3 which may be an issue in future.
-Also when considering services such as mongodb they have to be started and properly secured.
+Although shelve comes to mind, we found out that it is not compatible between Python 2 and 3 which may be an issue in the future.
+Also when considering services such as MongoDB they have to be started and properly secured.
 This naturally can be done with containers.
-We also do not want to use large frameworks such as django which come with build in object models as they are not lightweight.
+We also do not want to use large frameworks such as Django which come with build-in object models as they are not lightweight.
-Hence, we start we just use a file based sql database as provided with sqlite3.
+Hence, we start just use a file-based SQL database as provided with sqlite3.

 ### sqlite3

-While we keep the configuration in the configuration yaml file we intend to create a database entry for virtual machines we start in the cloud.
+While we keep the configuration in the configuration YAML file we intend to create a database entry for virtual machines we start in the cloud.
-In order to store hierarchical information that we may obtain in dict format from a virtual machine we can easily create flattened out data structures, by simple connecting the attribute names and separate them by `_`.
+To store hierarchical information that we may obtain in dict format from a virtual machine we can easily create flattened out data structures, by simply connecting the attribute names and separate them by `_`.

 Let us assume we want to store an object of the following form: